lkaba-pro/lkaba-pro/README.md

 ## Hi there, I'm Laurène 👋🏾

+**⚠️ This portfolio is currently under construction and reorganization.
+Please check back for updates!**

 - This portfolio showcases my key projects that blend my technical expertise in AI, Data Science.
 Through these projects, I aim to demonstrate my versatility and ability to apply innovative solutions in both the tech and creative worlds.

 ---